What does donating blood involve?

 Most donors are pleasantly surprised just how soon it is over, in about 5-10 minutes we will have collected 440-470mls of blood; this is about ¾ of a pint.

-After a 10-15 minute rest on the bed you will be invited to have a drink and some biscuits in our refreshment area.
+Donors are able to have a short rest following the donation, and you will be invited to have a drink and some biscuits in our refreshment area.

 We operate an appointment system which offers varied hours for your convenience.
 We have a clinic for platelet donors at the Welsh Blood Service in Talbot Green.